dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/SQL/SQL-Related-Data.md

 }
 ```

-This particular schema states that...

-  * `contact_info` records must belong to a single `contact` record, via the `contact_id` field.
-A `contact` record may have zero or more `contact_info` records pointing to it, i.e. one for work, another for home, etc. That is, `contact_info` has a "many-to-one" relationship to `contact`.
-  * `contact` records may belong to zero or more `contact_group` records, via the `contact_group_relationship` junction table.
-You could also say that each `contact_group` "contains" zero to multiple `contact` records, a "many-to-many" relationship.
-  * A `contact` record may be "belong" directly to one other `contact` record, via the reports_to field, creating a "belongs-to" relationship.
-  * A `contact` may be associated indirectly with zero or more `contact` records, via `associated_contact` junction table, creating a "many-to-many" relationship.

 Note that auto-generated "related" section returned with the schema gives the following details about each relationship.

   * `name` - The auto-generated relationship name to be used when issuing CRUD requests on records.